Alex-Dinu/Demo-Code/README.md

 ## MVC/API
 ### Middleware
 We use [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.2) to manage the request pipeline.
+Any classes that the middleware require need to be added to the container in Startup.cs and we need to also add the middleware to the application also in Startup.Configure() method.
 #### Request\Response logger
 This middleware automatically logs the request values and the response, It can be found in WebUi.Middleware.RequestResponseLoggingMiddleware.cs
 #### Unhandled Exception middleware